saferpay/sndbx/texts/intro.md

   <p><strong>Tip:</strong> As a rule of thumb, ask yourself the following question: Is the card holder present, to enter his/her card details, or otherwise be able to interact with your webshop/system?
 If so: Do 3D Secure!</p>
 </div>

-However, there are excemptions and to give you an overview of what flows need and what do need SC, please refer to the following tables:
+However, there are excemptions and to give you an overview of what flows need and what do not need SC, please refer to the following tables:

 ### Transactions and flows, that DO need SCA